chiamakauyanna/alx_fe_javascript/dom-manipulation/README.md

-## Quote Management Application
+# Dynamic Quote Generator

 This application allows users to manage an array of quote objects, where each quote has text and a category.
 It includes features to display a random quote, add new quotes, import/export quotes, filter quotes by category, and synchronize quotes with a server.

-# Features
+## Features

 Display a random quote.
 Add new quotes.